TranHuyen1191/HAS_QoE_model/README.md

 ## Acknowledgments

-If you use this source code in your research, you must cite:
+If you use this source code in your research, please cite

 1. The link to this repository.